Meet The Team

 Stacy Darrigan

-National State Chapter Director
+National MASCA/FJAA State Chapter Director

-FL State Chapter Leader
+Florida State Chapter Leader

-Stacy Darrigan serves as the National State Chapter Director for Make America's Children Safe Again (MACSA) and the Family Justice and Accountability Act (FJAA) movement.
+Stacy serves as the National State Chapter Director for Make America's Children Safe Again (MACSA) and the Family Justice and Accountability Act (FJAA) movement.

 In this senior leadership role, she oversees the coordination, growth, and unified direction of MACSA's state chapters across the United States.